CaptainFlip16/Flutter-Learning-App/README.md

 ## 🎓 Academic Purpose
 This project is developed strictly for educational purposes as part of the Mobile Computing Laboratory coursework and is not intended for commercial use.

-👨‍💻 Author
+## 👨‍💻 Author
-Ahmad Shafique
+Muhammad Ahmad Shafique
-Mobile Computing Lab Project
-Flutter Learning App